comet-dot-photos/comet-dot-photos/README.md

 2. Fetch the Comet.Photos release from GitHub.

 Install the git package if you haven't already.
-Get a copy of the files locally via **git clone https://github.com/comet-dot-photos/comet-dot-photos** (or whatever git operations you prefer).
+Get a copy of the files locally via **git clone https://github.com/comet-dot-photos/comet-dot-photos** and **git checkout -b my-new-branch** (or whatever git operations you prefer).
 If you are on a mac, cd to the Comet.Photos directory in a terminal window, and run **xattr -r -d com.apple.quarantine ./** which will remove Apple's quarantine bit on all the files in the tree.

 3. Install the dependencies.